 A tag is a special kind of link.
 When you tag someone, you link a post to his or her Facebook page.
 You can, for instance, tag a friend when you post a photo to tell others that you were together when it was taken.
-All of your friend's friends can see the post on his or her Facebook page.
+All friends of your friend can see the post on his or her Facebook page.
 Any friend that you tag will also be notified.
-To tag someone in a photo, follow these steps:
+To tag someone in a photo, follow the step-by-step guide below.